w3c/PFE-analysis/design/backwards_compatibility.md

                 <li>Client sends request with patch/subset parameters.</li>
                 <li>Server recognizes it and sends appropriate response using patch/subset
                     protocol.</li>
+                <li>Client identifies the response as coming from an incremental transfer capable server
+                    by inspecting the first 4 bytes of the response (identifying value TBD).</li>
                 <li>Further enrichment requests are sent using non-backwards compatible patch/subset
                     specific protocol.</li>
             </ul>